tinjet11/BrickBreaker-Java-Coursework/README.md

 ## General refactoring work that I have done
-- fixing typo issue to have a more readable code
 - use lambda expression
 - set multiple field to final and static (to share among classes)

+Change variable name for readability and more understandable
-- change variable involve break to paddle (better naming, the previous one is not easy to understand)
+- change break to paddle in InitGameComponent
+- change rect to paddle in InitGameComponent
+- fixing some typo among the code base

+Use enum to replace static int constants
+- HIT_CODE in Block.java
+- BLOCK_TYPE in Block.java
+- GameState (newly added) in GameStateManager

+Apply Singleton framework to several file
+- encapsulate the variable which is static in my early development
+- make them private and create getter and setter method

 ## New File